keithel/qgpt-quiz-game/README.md

-# qgpt Simple Qt ChatGPT interface
+# qgpt-quiz-game - A Simple Qt ChatGPT Quiz Game
-This is a simple Qt app that allows one to create prompts and receive feedback from the ChatGPT AI.
+This is a simple Qt programming quiz game powered by ChatGPT.